devspace-sh/devspace/docs/docs/cli/upgrade.md

 title: devspace upgrade
 ---

-Run `devspace upgrade` to upgrade the DevSpace CLI to the newest version.
+Run `devspace upgrade` to upgrade the DevSpace.cli to the newest version.

 ```bash
 Usage: